 Oil has been flowing since April this year, but output is down to 200,000 barrels per day, or bpd, as opposed to the more than 350,000 bpd produced daily before the shutdown.
 The relationship between the two governments is still tense -- with each accusing the other of backing insurgents across borders -- but leaders of both countries promised earlier this month to keep the oil flowing.

 The oil subsidy has helped some Sudanese weather a volatile currency.
 Its removal will nearly double the costs of petrol and cooking fuel.
 But outside analysts argue that the move is a smart one, since the subsidy has become highly expensive and unsustainable.

-A report from the IMF last year asserted that "fuel subsidies are not only fiscally costly, but also inefficient and inequitable; their removal would deliver substantial gains to Sudan."
+from the IMF last year asserted that "fuel subsidies are not only fiscally costly, but also inefficient and inequitable; their removal would deliver substantial gains to Sudan."
 It pointed out that the subsidies have diverted funds from more sustainable development projects, and that the policy has mostly helped wealthier citizens, with nearly half the subsidy benefits accruing to the richest 20 percent of households.

 Bashir seized on those findings and has hewed closely to IMF recommendations, which included keeping the public informed on the benefits of subsidy-slashing.
 But this week's protests indicate that his public awareness efforts have not gone far enough.

 Bashir, whose administration seeks to downplay the size of the protests, picked a good time to put the new policy into effect.
 News from East Africa has been dominated by Kenya since it suffered a terrorist attack at a mall in its capital city of Nairobi this weekend.